-Support file Naming
+System support files

+System support files used with the S-101 ENC Product Specification follow the general S-100 Framework principles without any specific S-101 ENC Product Specification restrictions.
+System support files include the Feature, Portrayal and Interoperability Catalogues; Language packs for Catalogues; and other system support files as required.

+ENC support file naming

-All support files must have unique universal file identifiers.
+All ENC support files must have unique universal file identifiers.
 The file identifier of support information should not be used to describe the physical content of the file.
-The support file metadata that accompanies the file will inform the user of the name and purpose of the file (that is new, replacement and deletion).
+The ENC support file metadata that accompanies the file will inform the user of the name and purpose of the file (that is new, replacement and deletion).

-In this encoding the support files are named according to the specifications given below:
+In this encoding the ENC support files are named according to the specifications given below:

 101CCCCØØØØØØØØØØ.EEE